Student loans & mortgages

 ⚡Key point

-It’s not the size of your student loan that matters for mortgages — it’s how much you pay each month.
+It's not the size of your student loan that matters for mortgages.
+It's how much you pay each month.
 Bigger total debt can be irrelevant if your monthly repayments are small.

 Before you apply